fossabot/ezlogger/README.md

 }
 ```

 As you can see, it's dirty / messy and this initialization should not be used in big projects.
-On the other hand, it is very useful for a fast instantiation of the class.
+On the other hand, it is very useful for a fast instantiation of the class with the default values.
 The prefered way is :
 ```java
 /** Better initialisation
 * @since 2.0